ageller/IntroToPlotly/README.md

 conda activate plotly-env
 ```

+This environment can alternatively be created manually in the Navigator GUI with Anaconda, if you are not comfortable working from the command line.

 If you cannot install Python or Plotly on your computer (or you prefer not to do so), you can use the [version on Google colab linked here](https://drive.google.com/file/d/19St1EyUwPXINJiLElcQ6QzM2mx3XmdP9/view?usp=sharing).

 A live version of the final interactive, containing data up to Mar.
 8, 2022, is available [here](https://ageller.github.io/IntroToPlotly/plotly_graph.html).